spectrocloud/librarium/content/docs/04.5-devx/01-dev-land-explore.md

 Palette is offering complimentary compute resources to the developers who sign up for Palette Dev Engine.
 These developers can use this compute resources to either,

-* Provision a Sandbox Cluster to get full access to all the namespaces
+* Provision a Palette Virtual Cluster (PVC) to get full access to all the namespaces

-* Deploy an application (profile) which would in turn spin up a Sandbox Cluster
+* Deploy an application (profile) which would in turn spin up a Palette Virtual Cluster

 In either case, they are governed by the quota set by Spectro Cloud.
 There is no limit to the number of application profiles they can model.
 We offer 12 vCPU, 16 GiB of memory, and 20 GiB of storage complimentary to the developers.